 Checks and Scans

-Battle damage assessments are mandatory following any expenditure of ordnance, including the use of 20mm ammunition by cannon.
+Battle Damage Assessments (BDA) are mandatory following any expenditure of ordnance, including the use of 20mm ammunition by cannon.

-Battle damage assessments and hung-ordnance checks should be performed before commencing RTB procedures.
+Buddy check and hung-ordnance checks should be performed before commencing RTB procedures.

 Abnormal Procedures

 Radio Failure

 If a radio failure occurs in close or route formation, the pilot should manoeuvre into a position visible by the flight leader without compromising flight safety and maintaining separation from all other flight members and indicate NORDO by ‘porpoising’ the aircraft.
 The mission should be terminated for the element containing the NORDO and the NORDO aircraft should be escorted to an appropriate landing base.